websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/adding-custom-validations.md

 {bdg-secondary}`Available Liferay DXP U24 and Portal GA24`

 The Groovy validation type supports all standard Groovy Script capabilities.
-However, when defining Groovy conditions, you must use the `invalidFields` variable and set its initial value to either `true` or `false`.
-Once set, `invalidFields` returns `true` whenever a field entry is invalid, while `false` is returned whenever it is valid.
+However, when defining Groovy conditions, you must use the `invalidFields` variable.
+This variable should return `true` for invalid field values, while it should return `false` for valid field values.
 The error message is only displayed to users when `invalidFields` returns `true`.

 ```{note}
 The Groovy type does not currently have a check syntax validation.